In the anime Frieren: Beyond Journey’s End, the protagonist Frieren is an elven mage who has lived for well over a thousand years.

 This formula applies in a lot of places.

 As someone wired for pragmatism, I had zero interest in “slice-of-life anime” at first.
 What kept me watching Frieren was this yin-yang balance.
-One moment she’s picking flowers and doing laundry.
+One moment she’s picking flowers and eating shaved ice.
 The next, she’s one-shotting a demon lord.

 Collecting useless spells is her slack.
 And slack comes from strength.

-But those flower fields, grapes, and clean clothes are what she actually cared about across a thousand years.
+But those flower fields, grapes, and shaved ice are what she actually cared about across a thousand years.

 Get strong first, then you earn the right to slack off.
 But slacking off is the whole point of being alive.